andreas-schoch/dominoscript/examples/011_basic_game_loop.md

 ```

 ## Notes:
 This is kept minimal to show the concept.
-Future examples will expand on this.
-TODO

 Using a "busy-loop" like in this example isn't recommended anymore.
 Instead use the newly added `WAIT` instruction to wait for a specific amount of time.
 In simple cases where the main loop doesn't take a huge amount of time, you can use `WAIT` with a fixed delay.
 In an actual game you'd probably want to have a dynamic delay where you subtract the time it took to run the main loop.